namje0/namje_shipwright/namje_ships/making_ships.md

 This framework provides functionality for changing ships without licenses, so it is not required.
 You can also opt for making your own ship license instead of having it be generated.

-This framework on it's own does not give the player a way to acquire these ships or ship licenses.
-You will have to implement your own method of acquiring them, either through a vendor or something else.
+The option to sell the ship license at penguin bay is provided for generated licenses.
+Other than that, you will have to implement your own method of acquiring them, either through a vendor or something else.